dimforge/ncollide/docs/collision_detection_pipeline.md

    performed.
 Shapes separated by a distance larger than the sum of their `margin` will be considered disjoint.

-Note that if the two shapes request different query types, only the simplest is performed.
-For example, one shape having a `::Contact(prediction1)` query type interacting with a shape with a `::Proximity(margin2)` query type will generate only a proximity query.
-In other words, the contact query type is implicitly reinterpreted as a `::Proximity(prediction1)` query type.
+If the two shapes request different query types, only the simplest is performed.
+For example, one shape having a `::Contact(prediction1)` query type interacting with a shape with a `::Proximity(margin2)` query type will result in a proximity query.
+In other words, the first `::Contact(...)` query type is implicitly reinterpreted as `::Proximity(...)`.

 ## World-scale geometric queries
-Because is groups collision object with efficient acceleration data structure, it is natural that the collision world allows the user to apply [single-shape](./geometric_queries/#single-shape-queries) geometric queries to all the objects at the same time:
+Because the collision world groups collision object with efficient acceleration data structure, it is natural to give the user the ability to apply [single-shape](./geometric_queries/#single-shape-queries) geometric queries to all the objects at the same time: